 In practical terms, the libraries of radioactive elements sought to be measured have been adapted to respond optimally to these duties and requirements.
-Depending on the type of facilities at the nuclear sites, the type of practices and the more specific nature of some such practices, a number of radioactive elements have been systematically added to the lists of radioelements to be sought, e.g.:
+Depending on the type of facilities at the nuclear sites, the type of practices and the more specific nature of some such practices, a number of radioactive elements have been systematically added to the lists of radionuclides to be sought, e.g.:

-- In the surroundings of IRE: iodine (^{131}I) because it may be produced by this site; - In the waters of the Sambre and Meuse: iodine (131I) by virtue of their receiving waste water from the hospitals in the major urban areas adjacent to them; - In the Molse Nete: transuranic elements ^{234,235,238}U, ^{238,(239+240)}Pu, 241Am, in addition to the usual array of gamma emitters (fission and activation products including radiocaesiums) by virtue of this watercourse receiving liquid discharges from the nuclear installations of the Mol-Dessel site via the liquid waste treatment installations of Belgoprocess 2; - In the Nete basin: 226Ra by virtue of this stream draining the waters of the Grote Laak and Winterbeek where the Tessenderlo factory producing phosphate-enriched fertilizers discharges its process water enriched with radium; - In milk and drinking water: 90Sr (fission product originating in nuclear reactors and nuclear fuel reprocessing plants) to meet the requirements of Article 36 of the EURATOM treaty; - In control meals: 14C produced in nuclear reactors is always verified in the context of reporting to the EC under "Article 36" of the EURATOM treaty; - In samples of marine fauna and flora (shrimps, mussels, seaweed): transuranic elements ^{234,235,238}U, ^{238,(239+240)}Pu, 241Am, in addition to the usual array of gamma emitters (including radiocaesiums), 90Sr, 99Tc and organic 3H as indicators of activities of the nuclear power industry nuclear power and reprocessing plants used nuclear fuel reprocessing plants La Hague (France) and Sellafield (United Kingdom); - Under Article 36 of the EURATOM treaty: natural "control" radioelements such as (cosmogenic) 7Be required by the EC, 40K present everywhere in the environment and in the human body (at a level of around 60 to 70 Bq/kg).
+- In the surroundings of IRE: iodine $(^{131}I)$ because it may be produced by this site; - In the waters of the Sambre, Meuse and Scheldt: iodine (I) by virtue of their receiving waste water from the hospitals in the major urban areas adjacent to them; - In the Molse Nete: transuranic elements 234,235,238U, 238,(239+240)Pu, Am, in addition to the usual array of gamma emitters (fission and activation products including radiocaesiums) by virtue of this watercourse receiving liquid discharges from the nuclear installations of the Mol-Dessel site via the liquid waste treatment installations of Belgoprocess 2; - In the Nete basin: Ra by virtue of this stream draining the waters of the Grote Laak and Winterbeek where the Tessenderlo factory producing feed phosphates (NORM industry) discharges its process water enriched with radium; - In milk and drinking water: Sr (fission product originating in nuclear reactors and nuclear fuel reprocessing plants) to meet the requirements of Article 36 of the EURATOM treaty; - In control meals: C produced in nuclear reactors is always verified in the context of reporting to the EC under "Article 36" of the EURATOM treaty; - In samples of marine fauna and flora (shrimps, mussels, seaweed): transuranic elements 234,235,238U, 238,(239+240)Pu, Am, in addition to the usual array of gamma emitters (including radiocaesiums), Sr, Tc and organic H as indicators of activities of the nuclear power industry nuclear power and reprocessing plants used nuclear fuel reprocessing plants La Hague (France) and Sellafield (United Kingdom); - Under Article 36 of the EURATOM treaty: natural "control" radioelements such as (cosmogenic) Be required by the EC, K present everywhere in the environment and in the human body (at a level of around 60 to 70 Bq/kg).